norbert-s/issuetracker/README.md

-migrated to mongodb in dec, live version is available  : https://issue-tracker-mongo.herokuapp.com/
+migrated to mongodb, live version is available  : https://issue-tracker-mongo.herokuapp.com/ this version is tested with Java Selenium with parallel execution in other repositories